jonathanklee/Logtif/README.md

 That's where Logtif enters the party.

-Logtif allows you to easily create a notification for some INFO, WARNING or ERROR messages.
+Logtif allows you to easily create a notification to display some INFO, WARNING or ERROR messages.

 # Usage